markjnkim/es_mod/01-html/content/step-3-hero.md

 ```
 Now let's unpack this CSS declaration block:

-- **Dot notation** is the "." that preceds the class `hero` to indicate to the browser that we are using a class as our CSS selector.
+- **Dot notation** is the "." that precedes the class `hero` to indicate to the browser that we are using a class as our CSS selector.

 - **`background-image`** uses the CSS function `url()` to link a resource such as an image, web font, or GIF.
 Here we are using a relative URL path to select a background image.
 To learn more about how to use a web resource or add a color gradient, see the [MDN web docs on background-image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image).